-1. Tilt outboard to the full up position and push in the tilt support pin.
+1. Tilt outboard to the full up position and engage the tilt support lock.

 Remove fill cap and check fluid level.
 The fluid level should be even with the bottom of the fill hole.
 Add Quicksilver or Mercury Precision Lubricants Power Trim & Steering Fluid.
 If not available, use automotive (ATF) automatic transmission fluid.